robenkleene/audio-references/reaktor/reaktor-host.md

 ## Commands

 - The Reaktor menu is opened by clicking the triangle to the right of the Reaktor logo.
+(You can also access this menu by right-clicking anywhere on the top bar.)
 - To see the path to the current Ensemble, select "File > Show in Folder" from the Reaktor menu.

 ## Manual